 Today Price Close > Yesterday Price High

 The key reversal bars open with a price gap.
 So, this pattern is only for daily charts because in an intraday chart is very difficult to find a gap.

 Many times this pattern is like Pin Bar and Outside Day Bar.
-In this chart, there are two consecutive patterns that are Outside Day and Key Reversal at the same time.
+In this chart, there are two consecutive patterns: Outside Day and Key Reversal at the same time.

 If we create another trading system to test this pattern, we can discover that the short side doesn’t work.
-The long side is profitable, but the number of total trades is too low and is difficult to insert some filters.
+The long side is profitable, but the number of total trades is too low, and it is difficult to insert some filters.

-Why we hold the position for only 5 days?
-Because we only would like to understand if the price reacts fast after the pattern.
+Why did we hold the position for only 5 days?
+Because we would like to understand if the price reacts fast after the pattern.

 If you want to use this pattern as a filter, you need to know how fast the price reacts.

 If we hold the position for many days, we can see that the results became better.